-Fresh Water Cooling Circuit
+Fresh Water Cooling Circuit [Propulsion Engine]

-A 50-50 solution of antifreeze and distilled water is recommended for use in the coolant system at all times.
+A 50-50 solution of antifreeze and distilled water is recommended for use in the fresh water cooling system at all times.
 This solution may require a higher concentration of antifreeze, depending on the area's winter climate.
 Check the solution to make sure the antifreeze protection is adequate.

 Should more antifreeze be needed, drain an appropriate amount from the engine block and add a more concentrated mixture.
 Operate the engine to ensure a complete circulation and mixture of the antifreeze concentration throughout the cooling system.
-Now recheck the antifreeze solution's strength.
+Then recheck the antifreeze solution's strength.